The Empire Strikes Back: Filming at Elstree Studios

 Bank of America representatives visited the set in late March, concerned about rising costs.
-Lucas rarely visited the set, but arrived on May 6 after realizing the production was over schedule and budget.
+Lucas rarely visited the set, but arrived on May 6 after realizing the production was behind schedule and over budget.
 An official Lucasfilm memo instructed staff to misstate the film's direct costs as $17 million.
-Kurtz and Lucas estimated it would cost $25–28 million to complete filming.
-Finances ran out by mid-July when Bank of America refused to increase the loan.
+At this point, Kurtz and Lucas estimated it would cost $25–28 million to complete filming.
+Finances ran out in mid-July when Bank of America refused to increase the loan.
 The crisis was kept from the crew, including Kershner, and tactics were used to delay its impact, including paying staff biweekly instead of weekly and Lucas borrowing money from his merchandising company Black Falcon.
 Lucas worried he would have to sell Empire and its associated rights to Fox to sustain the project, losing his creative freedom.
 Fox was also threatening to buy out the bond and take over filming.
 With about 20% of Empire left to film, Lucasfilm president Charles Weber arranged for Bank of Boston to refinance the loan to $31 million, including $27.7 million from Bank of Boston and $3 million guaranteed by Fox in exchange for an increased percentage of the theatrical returns and 10% of merchandising profits.
 Lucasfilm took out the loan, making the company directly liable.

 The Star Wars stage was completed in early May.
 It was too small to house the Rebel hangar and Dagobah sets, and an extension had to be funded and built.
 The producers mandated filming begin on the stage on May 18, regardless of its state.
-The hangar scene involved 77 rebel extras, costing £2,000 per day.
-Around 50 ST of dendritic salt, mixed with magnesium sulfate for a sparkle effect, were used for the snowy sets; the combination gave the cast and crew headaches.
+The hangar scene involved 77 rebel extras, which cost £2,000 per day.
+Around 50 ST of dendritic salt, mixed with magnesium sulfate for a sparkle effect, were used for the snowy sets; this combination of substances gave the cast and crew headaches.
 Second unit director John Barry died suddenly in early June; Harley Cokeliss replaced him a week later.
-The typical purpose of the second unit was to film time-consuming tasks for special effects, but they were involved in filming main scenes—including Luke's ice cave imprisonment—because the schedule had overrun by around 26 days.
+The typical purpose of the second unit was to do time-consuming filming for special effects shots, but they were now filming main scenes—including Luke's ice cave imprisonment—because the schedule had overrun by around 26 days.
 Hamill was unavailable for several days after injuring his hand during a stunt jump from a speeder bike.
-Having been called in for the stunt the same day his son was born, exhausted, and aggravated by the salt-laden setting, Hamill angrily rebuffed Kurtz for not using a double for the scene.
-Kershner's hands-on directing style, acting out how he should perform a scene, agitated Hamill; Kershner was frustrated that Hamill was not following his advice.
+Having been called in for the stunt the same day his son was born, aggravated by the salt-laden setting, and exhausted, he angrily chastised Kurtz for not using a double for the scene.
+Kershner's hands-on directing style, which included him acting out how he wanted a scene performed, agitated Hamill; Kershner, for his part, was frustrated that Hamill was not following his advice.